 Table 2 - The 10 sites in which A. marmorata (native) and P. acuta (invasive) were sampled.
-The year during which P. acuta was first detected is given in the ‘first detection’ column (‘never’ indicates that P. acuta was never detected).
+The year during which P. acuta was first detected (as of 2010 sampling campaign) is given in the ‘first detection’ column (‘never’ indicates that P. acuta was never detected).
 The invasion status is given for each population (N for naive, E for experienced in A. marmorata; F for front and C for core in P. acuta, details in text).
 Hyphens (--) in the last two columns indicate that the species was not sampled in this site.